LSSTDESC/tables_io/docs/index.rst

     df.to_hdf(filepath, key)

-5. 'parquet', as used to store pandas datafames, e.g., as produced by:
+5. 'parquet' ('parq' or 'pq' are also valid file suffixes), as used to store pandas datafames, e.g., as produced by:

 .. code-block:: python